nvidia-holoscan/holohub/applications/volume_rendering_xr/README.md

 See [`volume_renderer` Configuration section](../../operators/volume_renderer/README.md#configuration) for details on manipulating configuration values, along with [how to create a new configuration file](../../operators/volume_renderer/README.md#creating-a-configuration-file) to fit custom data.

+### Troubleshooting

+#### Libraries are missing when building the application (Vulkan, OpenXR, etc)

+This error may indicate that you are building inside the default HoloHub container instead of the expected `volume_rendering_xr` container.
+Review the [build steps](#building-the-application) and ensure that you have launched the container with the appropriate `dev_container --img` option.

+#### Unexpected CMake errors

+If you have built other HoloHub applications prior to building `volume_rendering_xr`, you may need to clear your build cache to avoid cross-pollution between environments.
+See the HoloHub [Cleaning](/README.md#cleanup) section for instructions.